jameslieu/jameslieu.github.io/_posts/2020-05-30-how-to-write-a-programming-journal.md

 I've been reading back on my old journal entries written in 2018.
 It has some notes I made of concepts or questions I had, notes of events of that particular day and how I felt on those days including decisions that were made by the team or by management.
 Its a great way to see how I've grown since writing those entries.

-I don't know whether I'll start journalling again but in many ways, these blog posts I'm writting are a form of journalling for me.
+I don't know whether I'll start journaling again but in many ways, these blog posts I'm writting are a form of journaling for me.
 I enjoy writing them as well as reading through them retrospectively.
 I may start to go through my old journal entries and create blog posts on the ones I think would be good to share.